Hydrology

 A canal draining a reservoir for irrigation

-An excellent example of this is a bank detection algorithm developed to delineate riverbanks using a combination of slope, elevation, and flow accumulation thresholds.
-This algorithm significantly improved the accuracy of waterbody boundaries.
+This algorithm significantly improved the accuracy and efficiency of delineating river polygons compared to manual digitization.
 The results were then fed into a convolutional neural network to achieve superb bank predictions at scale.

 Nuanced topological relationships between flowlines and waterbodies